Home » Water Filtration » RO Filtration » These 5 Reverse Osmosis Alternatives Are Also Effective

 Distillation

-Water filtration through distillation successfully removes most of the contaminants you might find in drinking water.
-That includes harmful bacteria, which is the hardest contaminant for reverse osmosis to remove.
+Water filtration through distillation successfully removes most contaminants typically found in drinking water.
+This includes harmful bacteria, which is the hardest contaminant for reverse osmosis to remove.

 3. Sediment Filters